camerose/camerose.github.io/_posts/2021-01-12-wedding-day.md

 ![Civil Ceremony Un-Invitation](/assets/images/CivilCeremonyUninvite.png)

-We cried a little bit, cancelled all our plans and decided to elope.
+We cried a little bit, canceled all our plans and decided to elope.
 It was hard to make the decision not to have our families with us, but we knew it was the fair thing to do.

 Alex called Donna at [Honey in The Heart Ceremonies](https://www.honeyintheheart.net/) and said "Hi Donna, this is Alex.
 I'd like to get married."
 We made plans for a morning ceremony in Mount Madonna County Park.
 I had actually met Donna before, because she's my best friend's parent's neighbor.
 She was warm and kind on the phone and we knew right away that she was the perfect person to officiate our wedding.